Due to the Covid-19 pandemic, the fourth annual WDR for June 20th, 2020 was cancelled, but we are already planning for next year’s great event!!

-The Third Annual Wild Deadwood Reads event in 2019 is sure to be as exciting as the first two events in 2017 and 2018.
-Our fabulous venue, the beautiful new Deadwood Mountain Grand, was everything we thought it would be, and more.
-And in 2019, we’re thrilled to bring you more authors, more events, and more opportunities to see the amazing sights in Deadwood and the Black Hills of South Dakota.
+The Fourth Annual Wild Deadwood Reads event in Deadwood, South Dakota in 2021 is sure to be as exciting as the first three events in 2017, 2018, and 2019.
+We are super excited about our fabulous new venue, the beautiful Lodge at Deadwood.
+And in 2021, we’re thrilled to bring you more authors, more events, and more opportunities to see the amazing sights in Deadwood and the Black Hills of South Dakota.

 Our multi-author, multi-genre Book Fair is just one of the exciting events happening next June.
-We’ve got a PBR Rodeo right in town, a basket raffle to support a local nonprofit organization, Breakfast With the Authors, a fun evening enjoying libations while listening to authors reading their favorite scenes from their books, and much more.
-Join us for the Legendary weekend!
+We’ve got Wild Bill’s Days going on right in town, a basket raffle to support a local nonprofit organization, Breakfast With the Authors, a fun evening enjoying libations while listening to authors reading their favorite scenes from their books, and much more.
+Join us for a Legendary weekend!

 About Wild Deadwood Reads

-Your hosts, Ginger Ring, Linda Rae Sande, and Randi Alexander, are all authors.
+Your hosts, Ginger Ring and Linda Rae Sande, are authors.
 Authors who have each attended many, many, MANY book signings, fairs, and author/reader events.
 We learned the hard way what doesn’t work (and makes authors angry!) and what does work (and makes both the authors and the attendees smile!)

-As true hosts, Ginger, Linda Rae, and Randi take pleasure and pains to make every person they interact with on Wild Deadwood Reads a satisfied customer.
-This has given your hosts a sterling reputation in the industry, and as the authors and readers who participated in the June 2017 and June 2018 events will tell you, Wild Deadwood Reads is a rising star!
+As true hosts, Ginger and Linda Rae take pleasure and pains to make every person they interact with on Wild Deadwood Reads a satisfied customer.
+This has given your hosts a sterling reputation in the industry, and as the authors and readers who participated in the June 2017, 2018, and 2019 events will tell you, Wild Deadwood Reads is a rising star!

-Check out the authors who will be coming to Deadwood next June, and add your name to the list by completing the Author Interest Form
+Check out the authors who will be coming to Deadwood next June, and add your name to the list by completing the author interest form for 2021:

 The 2017 Wild Deadwood Reads Book Fair brought nearly 50 authors to Deadwood, and 2018 brought 70!
 What the authors said: